Juno, Texas

-Juno was a small unincorporated community in Val Verde County, Texas, United States, in the southwestern part of the state.
+Juno is a ghost town in Val Verde County, Texas, United States, in the southwestern part of the state.
 Its last business closed in 1984, and the only remnant of Juno now is a lone ranch.
 What remains of the village was, by 2013, situated on private ranch land.

 Population and location

 In 2000, the town had a population of 10.
 The town was located at Latitude: 30.15167 : Longitude: -101.115 in Val Verde County, a county bordering Mexico.
-The town is 48 miles north-northwest of Del Rio, Texas.
+The town is 48 miles north-northwest of Del Rio.

 History

 Origin of the town’s name

 According to legend, a restaurant in the town operated by Henry Stein served only frijoles (beans).
 When asked what was on the menu, the reply would be “you know”, which sounded like “Juno”.
 This became the town's official name when it was approved from the application for a post office filed in the late 1880s.